asimkadav/nanogrpo/README.md

 ## Why GRPO?

-GRPO (Swamy et al., 2025) is a lightweight alternative to PPO-RLHF:
+GRPO (DeepSeek-AI et al., 2025) is a lightweight alternative to PPO-RLHF:

 |            | PPO-RLHF | **GRPO** |
 |------------|----------|-----------|